 Table 2: A summary of accuracy results for each input combination to the model.
 The artificial intelligence model achieved good, nonrandom C-indices and feature selection decreased the variance of the cross-validation accuracies.
-When using Cox Proportional Hazards modelling, the prediction accuracies were significantly worse, with all radiomics models not being significantly better than random prediction.

 Nearly all input dataset variations using the AI model resulted in a C-index greater than 0.50 within 95% confidence interval ranges.
-The highest local progression prediction accuracy occurred when combining both radiomics of the liver parenchyma and tumor volume with treatment data (C-index: 0.73 [0.64, 0.82]).
+The highest average prediction accuracy occurred when combining both radiomics of the liver parenchyma and tumor volume with treatment data (C-index: 0.73 [0.64, 0.82]).
+However, this was not statistically significantly different from models utilizing only clinical data.
 Utilizing only radiomic data from the liver parenchyma and tumor volume resulted in a C-index of 0.68 [0.62, 0.74].
-The IBS of all models were below 0.25, indicating nonrandom prediction [29].
+The IBS of all RSF models were below 0.25, indicating nonrandom prediction [31].